-- Current RN License that is active and in good standing, without any restrictions or stipulations. - A cumulative GPA is calculated for both prerequisites and nursing courses.
-Each must meet the minimum cumulative of 2.5.
-Courses earned must be from an accredited institution. - All prerequisite courses must be completed with a grade of "C" or better prior to beginning the program. - Students must have NCLEX results prior to enrollment. - A Test of English as Foreign Language (TOEFL) is required unless a degree has been earned from an accredited college/university in the U.S. - All general education requirements (core curriculum) and prerequisites must be documented on official transcripts prior to enrollment in nursing courses.
+- Current RN License that is active and in good standing, without any restrictions or stipulations.
+If an early Early Decision student, submission of NCLEX-RN results may be delayed no later than the end of the first semester of classes. - Minimum cumulative GPA of 2.5 or higher courses earned must be from an accredited institution. - Minimum cumulative nursing GPA of 2.5 or higher courses earned must be from an accredited institution. - All prerequisite courses must be completed with a grade of "C" or better prior to beginning the program. - A test of English as a Foreign Language (TOEFL) is required, unless a degree has been earned from an accredited university in the U.S. - All general education requirements (Core curriculum) and prerequisites must be documented on an official transcript prior to enrollment in nursing courses. - Consideration of the number of withdraws in prior courses.
+State law permits students to withdraw from no more than 6 courses while enrolled in another institution of higher education.
+See Texas Education Code §51.907.
+Applicants with 7 or more transcripted withdraws will not be eligible for admission consideration regardless of meeting other admission criteria.